.

 DINNER RECOMMENDATIONS

-We strongly recommend that you contact the restaurant to make a reservation in advance.
+We strongly recommend contacting the restaurant to make a reservation in advance.

 BACKGROUND INFORMATION ON MEXICO’S GOVERNMENT